hove-io/navitia/documentation/navitia.io/source/integration.rst

 Stop Schedules and other kind of time tables (/stop_schedules)
 **************************************************************

-This api give you access to schedules of stops going through a stop point.
+This api gives you access to schedules of stops going through a stop point.
 The response is made of an array of stop_schedule, and another one of `note`_.
 You can access it via that kind of url: `<https://api.navitia.io/v1/{a_path_to_a_resource}/stop_schedules>`_